HildoBijl/stepwise/frontend/src/ui/form/inputs/README.md

 - `simplifyWithData`
 - `equals`

-See the source code for details on this.
+See the `Unit` source code in the `shared` directory for details on this.

 #### Options